 Leadership Consulting & Team Development

-Our/ my consulting work is focused on helping your business with opportunities, or challenges, in the realms of leadership mentorship, change management, performance motivation, and team transformation.
-This work includes:
+Our/ my consulting work is focused on helping businesses with opportunities or challenges related to leadership coaching, team coaching, mentorship, change management, behavioral insights, and performance motivation.
+This includes:

-• Developing holistic leadership and management capability.
+Developing holistic leadership and management capability.
 Leading, with consciousness and authenticity.
-Developing deeper self awareness, better listening skills, a growth mindset, and enabling personal agency.
+Developing deeper self-awareness, better listening skills, growth mindsets, and enabling personal agency.

-• Assisting leadership teams with the critical people, and organizational behavior aspects relating to change and turnaround processes.
+Assisting leadership teams with the critical aspects of people, and organizational behavior related to change and turnaround processes.

-• Understanding and creating the foundation, for trust and psychological safety.
-Embodied psychologically, physiologically and biochemically, trust is a critical component in all high-performance teams; Without it, full team engagement cannot exist.
+Understanding and creating the foundation, for trust and psychological safety.
+Embodied psychologically, physiologically and biochemically, trust is a critical component for high-performance and for fostering full team engagement.

-• Building insights into the drivers of intrinsic performance motivation; Although extrinsic motivation is useful, intrinsic motivation is the fundamental pillar of performance.
+Building insights into intrinsic performance motivation.
+While extrinsic motivation is beneficial, intrinsic motivation forms the fundamental basis of performance.

 How I/ we work

-Assignment dependent, this work is either undertaken by myself, or in collaboration with a trusted network of associates.
-Our clients have included businesses and NGO's.
+Assignment dependent, this work is either undertaken alone, or in collaboration with a trusted network of associates.
+Our clients have included large listed corporates, SME's, multi-nationals and NGO's.

 Phase 1: Needs analysis with a report of the findings.